krsyoung/krsyoung/HUG.md

 ## What is this?

-This document exists thanks to a talk given by Alex Witherspoon to the #digitalAF team in 2021.
+This document exists thanks to a talk arranged by [Tim Bartram](https://ca.linkedin.com/in/tim-bartram), given by [Alex Witherspoon](https://alexwitherspoon.com/) to the [#digitalAF]([https://digitalaf.ca/](https://digitalaf.ca/certified.html)).
 The idea is to create a document that explains myself the world of work.
-Basically to humanize myself, something I'd like to avoid :-) It probably also doubles as a way to explain myself to ... myself ...
+Basically to humanize myself, something I'd like to avoid :-) It probably also doubles as a way to explain myself to ... myself!

 I've blogged about my take on this in more detail on [why Harled values Human User Guides](https://harled.ca/blog/why_we_value_human_user_guides).